vespa-engine/documentation/en/significance.md

 Significance model files can be compressed with <a href="https://facebook.github.io/zstd/">zstandard</a>.

-Vespa provides a <a href="operations-selfhosted/vespa-cmdline-tools.html#vespa-significance">CLI tool for generating model files from vespa-feed document files</a>.
+Vespa provides a <a href="operations-selfhosted/vespa-cmdline-tools.html#vespa-significance">CLI tool for generating model files<a> from Vespa documents.

 ### Model resolution